-A significant portion of Pocomoke State Forest had been managed for industrial forest production for decades, and was a major contributor to the region's forest products economy.
+A significant portion of Pocomoke State Forest had been managed for industrial forest production for decades and was a major contributor to the region's forest products economy.
 Five Pine Sawmills and two pulpwood-chipping operations provided an outlet for timber from local forests, which are largely isolated from outside markets by water and distance.
 Under the new sustainable management plan, the harvesting of forest products to support local economies will continue to be an important goal of this forest.
 However, when harvests are proposed all environmental factors are considered in the development of annual work plans.
 These plans are reviewed by an interdisciplinary team of resource professionals from the Department and the local Citizens Advisory Committee for the Forest that is followed by a Public Comment period.
-Pocomoke State Forest makes up about 5.1% of the productive forests in the three county area (Table 10).
+Pocomoke State Forest makes up about 5.1% of the productive forests in the three-county area (Table 11).
 However, PSF is managed in a similar manner as Chesapeake Forest and these two state properties comprise almost 19% of forest in the three counties.
-In the past these forest produced about 15-20% of the annual timber harvest in the region.
+In the past these forests produced about 15-20% of the annual timber harvest in the region.

 Total Total PSF PSF as % of PSF as % of

 County Area acres Forest acres acres Total Area Total Forest

 Somerset 209,400 87,800 388 0.2% 0.4%

-Wicomico 241,400 115,400 154 0.1% 0.1%
+Wicomico 241,400 115,400 150 0.1% 0.1%

-Worcester 302,900 156,700 17,657 5.8% 11.3%
+Worcester 302,900 156,700 17,954 5.9% 11.5%

-Totals 753 700 359 900 18 198 2.4% 5.1%
+Totals 753,700 359,900 18,492 2.5% 5.1%

-Table 10: Pocomoke State Forest as a percentage of forest type by County (2018)
+Table 11: Pocomoke State Forest as a percentage of forest type by County (2021)